 Asking for help

 You’re just human, after all.
 Mistakes are bound to occur.
-Remember that part of being self-aware is recognizing when you require assistance.
+Remember that part of being self-aware is recognizing when you need assistance.
 During the first 90 days, you may make mistakes until you get the hang of it.